Welcome to the website that describes the most complete archive of medical notes from the Great War in the world.

 Architect's drawing of the Queen's Hospital

-We were delighted to welcome the distinguished author and Booker Prizewiiner Pat Barker, whose "Regeneration" trilogy describing the work of Rivers at Craiglockhart is perhaps best known, but who has written a novel centred on Henry Tonks and the Slade School ("Life Class") and is considering a sequel.
-We were able to show her a number of original operative sketches by Tonks and provide other background information.
+I was delighted to welcome the distinguished author and Booker Prizewinner Pat Barker, whose "Regeneration" trilogy describing the work of Rivers at Craiglockhart is perhaps best known, but who has written a novel centred on Henry Tonks and the Slade School ("Life Class").
+Her sequel, "Toby's Room", was published n in early 2012.
+We were able to show her a number of original operative sketches by Tonks and provide other background information which has informed the narrative.

-The archives were delighted to welcome a production team from BBC's "Timewatch" on 22nd February 2008.
-They are making a programme about the last days of WW1 and it was especially exciting to meet presenter Michael Palin who was clearly moved by the photographs in the casenotes.
+The archives welcomed a production team from BBC's "Timewatch" on 22nd February 2008.
+The programme about the last days of WW1 has been transmitted several times and may become part of the WW1 educational resource being developed by the Department of Education for use in schools.
+It was especially exciting to meet presenter Michael Palin who was clearly moved by the photographs in the casenotes.

 "Timewatch" in the archives: John Hayes Fisher (producer/director) Alison Semour (production co-ordinator), Andrew, Michael, David Holmes (sound) Julian Clinkard (camera)